PhilippSalvisberg/sqldev-update/README.md

 ## Introduction

-In July 2017 Oracle announced to release updates to SQL Developer on a quarterly basis.
+In July 2017 Oracle announced to release updates for SQL Developer on a quarterly basis.
 Installing multiple versions of SQL Developer on the same machine is not a problem.
-Hence a lot of developers install a new version when it becomes available.
-On the initial start SQL Developer offers to import settings from the previous version.
-This works quite well for most of the settings.
-However, all third party extensions have to be installed manually afterwards.
-This is a cumbersome, boring task.
+Therefore many developers install a new version as soon as it becomes available.
+On the first start SQL Developer offers to import the settings of the previous version.
+This works quite well for most settings.
+However, all third-party extensions must be installed manually afterwards.
+This is a cumbersome and boring task.

 This repository maintains an update center for a set of freely available SQL Developer extensions to speed up the configuration of a new SQL Developer installation.